 Read this Instructions for Use before taking Ferriprox Oral Solution or giving Ferriprox Oral Solution to your child and each time you get a refill.
 There may be new information.
-This information does not take the place of talking to your healthcare provider about your medical condition or your treatment.
-Your healthcare provider will tell you how much Ferriprox Oral Solution to take.
+This information does not take the place of talking to your healthcare provider about your or your child's medical condition or treatment.

-- Store in the original bottle and carton to protect from light.
+- Store Ferriprox Oral Solution in the original bottle and carton to protect from light.

 - After first opening, use a bottle of Ferriprox Oral Solution within 35 days.
-After 35 days, throw away the bottle and any unused medicine that is still in the bottle.
+After 35 days, discard the bottle and any unused Ferriprox Oral Solution.

 Keep Ferriprox Oral Solution and all medicines out of the reach of children.

-Supplies needed to prepare and take a dose of Ferriprox Oral Solution (See Figure A):
+Supplies needed to measure and take a dose of Ferriprox Oral Solution (See Figure A):

 - 1 bottle of Ferriprox Oral Solution

 - 1 measuring cup (supplied with each bottle of Ferriprox Oral Solution).
 The measuring cup has markings for teaspoons (TSP) and milliliters (mL).
 Note: 1 TSP is equal to 5 mL.

 Step 1: To open the bottle of Ferriprox Oral Solution, remove the outer plastic wrapper from the child-resistant cap.
 Push down on the child-resistant cap and turn the cap in the direction of the arrow (See Figure B).

-Step 2: Pour the amount of Ferriprox Oral Solution that your healthcare provider tells you to take into the measuring cup provided (See Figure C).
+Step 2: Pour the prescribed dose of Ferriprox Oral Solution into the measuring cup (See Figure C).

 Step 3: Put the child-resistant cap back on the Ferriprox Oral Solution bottle and turn it in the direction of the arrow.
 (See Figure D)

-Step 4: Swallow the measured amount of Ferriprox Oral Solution (See Figure E).
+Step 4: Swallow the prescribed dose of Ferriprox Oral Solution (See Figure E).

-Step 5: Add about 10-15 mL of water to the measuring cup (See Figure F).
-Gently swirl the measuring cup to mix the water and any Ferriprox Oral Solution left in the cup (See Figure G).
+Step 5: Add about 10 to 15 mL of water to the measuring cup (See Figure F).
+Gently swirl the measuring cup to mix the water and any Ferriprox Oral Solution left in the measuring cup (See Figure G).
 Drink all the mixture in the measuring cup (See Figure H).